No One Has Been Sanctioned for Social Media Breaches This Year

-Following to a Freedom of Information request (RFI20211280) which asked
+Following a Freedom of Information request (RFI20211280) which asked

 “How many on air staff have been sanctioned for clear breaches to the current social media guidance in existence; when were those sanctions taken; and what did the sanctions involve, for each month of 2021 for which figures are available.”